LABS-EU3/LambdaDoor_backend/README.md

 The [**Express.js**](https://expressjs.com/) backend framework was used to build the server.
 Fast, unopinionated, minimalist web framework for Node.js

+[Sentry](https://sentry.io/) - An exception monitoring tool used to track and resolve errors with the app.

 #### Why Express.js

 - Express is fast.